 There are several pathways to resolving a legal dispute.
 One of the paths to resolution is through litigation, where each party to a dispute has its time in court to argue its case.
 Alternatives to litigation include negotiation and mediation, where parties reach an agreement to settle the dispute outside of court.
-Litigation follows a specific procedure through the courts.
+Civil litigation follows a specific procedure through the courts.
 The litigation procedure is known as civil litigation procedure.

 The states and territories in Australia each have legislation that outlines their respective civil litigation procedures.
-This legislation stipulates what time frames must be followed, what documents must be filed and makes rules about processes that occur during litigation such as discovery.
+This legislation stipulates what time frames must be followed, what documents must be filed and makes rules about processes that occur during civil litigation such as discovery.
 The general chronological order of a litigated matter is as follows:

-Pleadings in litigation
+Pleadings in civil litigation

 The aggrieved party or plaintiff files a claim in court and serves it on the respondent party.
 This statement of claim outlines: